Insurance and Study Abroad - What You Need to Know!

 Additionally, AU carries insurance in the event your program is suspended due to natural disaster, political unrest, and/or terrorist attacks.
 Please note that this insurance is valid only to the extent that you comply with all policies and procedures of your study abroad program.
 It will ONLY cover you during the duration of the program and in the country of study.
 It will NOT cover you if you arrive early and stay after the program end date.
 It will also NOT cover you when you are outside of the host country on personal travel.
 Please note that this policy does not provide for tuition reimbursement in the event of an insured loss.

 Country and Program Specific Insurance

 Some countries, such as Australia, Canada, Israel, Italy, and New Zealand, have universal health care and may charge you a mandatory health care fee.
-In addition, some study abroad organizations with which AU has partnered, including but not limited to CIEE, DIS, American Councils, IES, CET, Amideast, IFSA-Butler, Bard, Boston University, SIT, Alliance for Global Education and others, include health insurance.
+In addition, some study abroad organizations with which AU has partnered, including but not limited to DIS, American Councils, IES, CET, Amideast, IFSA-Butler, Bard, Boston University, Carleton and others, include health insurance.
 Please be sure to review the terms of this coverage to determine if it will provide you with adequate benefits, especially if you plan to travel outside of your host country.

 Insurance Coverage in the United States

 Please keep in mind that the emergency medical insurance will NOT cover you in the US, so you should also maintain your US-based health insurance.
 You may elect to participate in AU Health Insurance or may use a personal insurance provider.
 You will be automatically registered for AU health insurance, UNLESS you WAIVE the AU coverage.

 AU highly recommends that you purchase additional insurance to cover you if you decide to travel outside of the host country on personal travel and/or decide to arrive before the program start date and/or depart after the program end date.